Degree conditions forcing directed cycles: Concluding remarks

-For an example, fix an integer $\ell$ divisible by $3$ such that the smallest positive integer $k$ that does not divide $\ell$ is odd, and consider a balanced blow-up of a $k$-cycle on $n+k-2$ vertices.
+For an example, fix an integer $\ell$ divisible by $3$ such that the smallest positive integer~$k$ that does not divide~$\ell$ is odd, and consider a balanced blow-up of a $k$-cycle on $n+k-2$ vertices.
 Clearly, its minimum outdegree is equal to $\frac{n}{k} + \frac{k-2}{k}$.
 If $\ell<k/2$, then using $2\ell-1$ times the first maneuver and $k-2\ell-1$ times the second maneuver from \figref{fig:maneuvers_outdegree}, we remove $k-2$ vertices without changing the minimum outdegree.
 Each use of the first maneuver is changing by $\frac{k+1}{2}$ the remainders modulo~$k$ of the cycle lengths that can be obtained, while each usage of the second maneuver is changing those remainders by $\frac{k-1}{2}$.
 There is no $\ell$-cycle, since it is impossible to obtain $\ell$ mod $k$ in such a way.
 Similarly, for the case $\ell>k/2$, we can use $2\ell-k-1$ times the first maneuver and $2k-2\ell-1$ times the second maneuver from \figref{fig:maneuvers_outdegree}.
 Again, we removed $k-2$ vertices without changing the minimum outdegree.
 For $k\ge8$ even, we can provide a similar construction by considering maneuvers that are changing the remainders modulo~$k$ of any cycle length that can be obtained by $3$ and $k-3$ only.

-As we have just observed, the outdegree and semidegree thresholds of cycles cannot be the same for infinitely many cycle-lengths.
+As we have just observed, the outdegree and semidegree thresholds of cycles cannot be the same for infinitely many cycle lengths.
 However, we still conjecture that they differ by less than one.

 \begin{conjecture} Fix an integer $\ell \ge 4$ and let $k$ be the smallest integer greater than $2$ that does not divide $\ell$.
-There exists $n_0:=n_0(\ell)$ such that every oriented graph $G$ on $n\ge n_0$ vertices with $\delta^+(G) \geq \frac{n}{k} + 1$ contains $C_\ell$. \end{conjecture}
+There exists $n_0:=n_0(\ell)$ such that every oriented graph $G$ on $n\ge n_0$ vertices with $\delta^+(G) \geq \frac{n}{k} + 1$ contains~$C_\ell$. \end{conjecture}